EricThomson/ctdai/docs/week2.md

 We will adapt and tweak the [excellent tutorial from Timescale](https://www.timescale.com/blog/how-to-build-llm-applications-with-pgvector-vector-store-in-langchain), which uses all open-source tools.

 ## Hands-On Activities
-- Run the minimal RAG example from scratch (no embeddings, no DB)
+- Build a simple RAG example from scratch (no embeddings, no DB)
-- Discuss its limitations and transition to Nir Diamant's semantic RAG notebook
+- Build a semantic RAG pipeline from scratch.
 - Set up a local or hosted Postgres database with `pgvector` support (Supabase recommended for ease of use)
 - Ingest and chunk a small document library (e.g., scientific papers, course materials, etc.)
 - Embed chunks using the OpenAI API or a Hugging Face model